arshavardhan17/DSA/Section5_DS_Algorithms/Linear_S_T_C_46/readme.md

 The amount of **time** or **space** taken by the program **Increases or Decreases**, with your **input size increases or decreases**.

-> This means the operation does depend on the size of the input.
+> This means the operation depend on the size of the input.

 ### ✅ Example: